simmwill/coolors/README.md

 ### Iterative randomization

-Finally, a complex situation that’s surprisingly common the more I use this package.
+Finally, a more complex use-case that’s surprisingly common the more I use this package.
 Let’s say *from the already-shuffled palette above*, I now only want to change the first color.

 What if I just change the second line of code to `shuffle_pal(freeze = c(2:7))` and rerun it?
 Unfortunately, this will leave me frustrated.